 Reading the Joe Pickett books in order is a delight for fans of Western mystery thrillers.
 This series by C.J.
-Box unfolds across the beautiful state of Wyoming which is contrasted by the grisly murders Joe Pickett must solve.
+Box unfolds across the beautiful state of Wyoming, which is contrasted by the grisly murders Joe Pickett must solve.
+That dichotomy of beauty and murder has also recently been adapted into a TV show.

 Who is C.J.
 Box?